Sinevia/php-library-migrate/README.md

 ## How to Use ##

-1. Create a migrationn directory to hold your migration files
+1. Create a migration directory to hold your migration files

-2. Create the migration files with the following format YYYY_MM_DD_SEQNCE_ClassName (i.e. 2018_09_05_000001_CreateSettingsTable).
+2. Create the migration files with the following format YYYYMMDD_SEQNCE_ClassName (i.e. 20180905_000001_CreateSettingsTable).

 ```
 class CreateSettingsTable {